Overview

 overview_benefits_seqrseqr

-Through our Broad-developed seqr software, we will provide an online portal allowing collaborators the ability to analyze their own data, alongside the Broad’s reference.
+Through our Broad-developed seqr software, we will provide an online portal that allows collaborators the ability to analyze their own data, alongside the Broad’s reference.
 Click here to access seqr.

 overview_benefits_connectiontoothersConnection to Others